rajarshi008/Scarlet/README.md

 ## Input File format:

-The input files consist of traces separated as positives and negatives, separated by `---`.
+The input files consist of system executions, formally termed as traces, separated as positives and negatives, separated by `---`.
 Each trace is a sequence of letter separated by `;`.
 Each letter represents the truth value of atomic propositions.
 An example of a trace is `1,0,1;0,0,0` which consists of two letters each of which define the values of three propositions (which by default consider to be `p,q,r`).
 An example input file looks like the following:
 ```